KCreate/leonardschuetz.ch/server/blog/aoc-2025/day4/article.md

 - [Back to the main article](../)
 - [Previous day](../day3)

-Today's task involved helping the elfes determine which rolls of paper they can access within their warehouse.
+Today's task was to determine which rolls of paper the elves can access in their warehouse.
 Their warehouse looked something like this:

 ```